 Deep conditioner is your new best friend, well, at least in your haircare routine.
 Look for a product that contains keratin and is labeled for dry, damaged hair.
 Run product throughout hair and leave on for several minutes.
 The product will absorb into your hair shaft and help soften hay-like strands.
 Take your shower conditioning a step further by placing a plastic cap on and letting the steam do its thing.

-We suggest deep conditioning twice a week the first couple of weeks, then continuing once a week.
+We suggest deep conditioning twice a week for the first couple of weeks, then continuing once a week.